IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/GEDIT_ON_SERVER/readme.md

 #This is a sample application template for showing remote console per job.

 # Pre-condition
-1). vi pmc.conf, enable remote console per job VNCSession=Job
+1). vi pmc.conf, enable remote console per job by setting:
+VNCSession=Job

+2). pmcadmin stop ;
+    pmcadmin start

-2). prepare tigervnc on each LSF servers which will execute this demo application--gedit reference doc:  https://www.ibm.com/docs/en/slac/10.2.0?topic=consoles-enabling-vnc
+3). prepare tigervnc on each LSF servers which will execute this demo application--gedit reference doc:  https://www.ibm.com/docs/en/slac/10.2.0?topic=consoles-enabling-vnc

 # Deploy this application